Trumpeter 1/48 C-47A Skytrain Kit First Look

 - Overall fit: Trumpeter - good; Monogram - not so good

 On this last point, we've noted that the fuselage halves in the Monogram kit have some fit issues and I don't know if this is a function of the age of the model or 'shrinkage' of the styrene over time.
 With some work, these can be overcome, but at the expense of the raised surface detailing that will need to be repaired.
+(Update: Neither the Trumpeter nor Monogram kits are correct for surface details.
+As noted above, the Trumpeter kit has scribed panel lines while the Monogram kit has raised panel lines.
+The real C-47 had neither - the aircraft did have raised rivets but the sheet metal was lapped, one sheet overlapping the next.
+Both of the kits got the surface detailing wrong here.)

 So if you're just wanting to build a quick (and large) C-47, perhaps the Monogram kit is right for you.
 But if you are wanting a detailed build featuring contemporary detailing and lots of options without hunting for aftermarket parts, the Trumpeter kit is clearly the winner.
+(Update: The MSRP of this kit has dropped $40 since its first release and street prices are lower still.)

 Only you can decide which kit is a better choice for your project.
 Both have their pros and cons, but if you're a fan of this aircraft and want to have a stunning model when you're finished, the Trumpeter kit is your best choice to get you there with the least effort.